elicia4/linux_notes/README.md

 # notes-on-linux
 A collection of notes on various shell commands.
+This page is mainly for the things I personally find useful and try to use more.